 3. Use a hole puncher to make holes at the small circles numbered 1, 2, 3, …

-4. Thread string through the holds in ascending order.
-Make sure the string goes up through hole 1 and down through the last hole.
+4. Thread string through the holes in ascending order.
+Ensure the string goes up through hole 1 and down through the last hole.

-6. Pull the string gently to pull up your net into a 3D shape.
+6. Pull the string gently to pull your net into a 3D shape.

 My name is Jonathan Robinson, and I am passionate about teaching mathematics.
 I am Head of Maths in the South East of England and have taught for over 15 years.
 I am proud to have helped teachers worldwide to continue to engage and inspire their students with my lessons.